July 16, 2025

 The failure point may be discovered promptly, and a backup component or method can take its place immediately without disrupting the next service.

 Clustering software can connect two or more servers to behave as a single virtual server or construct various alternative CA failover cluster configurations.
-For instance, if one of the virtual servers fails, the others respond by temporarily removing the virtual server from the cluster quorum.
+For instance, if one of the virtual servers fails, the others respond by temporarily removing it from the cluster quorum.
 The virtual server then redistributes the burden across the other servers until the crashed server is ready to restart.

 A double hardware server with all physical components replicated is an alternative to CA failover clusters.
 They compute separately and concurrently on various hardware platforms and synchronize using a dedicated node that monitors the results from both physical servers.
 While this solution provides protection, it may be more expensive.